meistermagus/bhs-sign/README.md

 *download also checks for a new script version on server *DEBUG variable switches on log output
 *Clean it all up!
-*make it all happen under one roof (one player!) with the abilities for tickers(rss) and a clock
+*make it all happen under one roof (one player!) with the abilities for news tickers(rss) and a clock